 I stumbled across Dimagi in as unlikely a way as any, and to my extremely pleasant surprise, found myself with a summer internship as a software engineer at the exact sort of place I had sworn to my parents must exist somewhere.
 This past summer was an enormous learning experience for me in the best of ways.
 I had all of the usual lessons of a software development intern, from what it’s like to work on big team with a bigger codebase, to learning new platforms as fast as you possibly can.
 But then I also got a window into what it means to take technology and apply it to real problems on a large scale across the world.
 That sort of exposure was more valuable to me than anything.

 The first time that ICT4D was defined for me in a concrete way was actually not at Dimagi, however.
-Around that same time at the beginning of junior year, I also founded a club at Penn with unique opportunities surrounding technology and development.
+Around that same time at the beginning of junior year, I also found a club at Penn with unique opportunities surrounding technology and development.
 The Penn Society for International Development (PennSID) has for the last three years been host to an annual international development-focused hackathon at Penn called Hack the Change.
 The goal of the event is two-fold: first, to provide organizations doing work in development and social impact with creative, innovative technology to aid their work, and second, to give student developers a chance to use their skills in new and more meaningful ways.
 In order to do this, the Hack the Change team compiles problem statements submitted by these sorts of organizations, which represent challenges that they believe could be solved or facilitated by a technology-based solution.

 Last year, I joined PennSID just in time to jump into the planning process and see how the event played out, as well as participate as a hacker myself.
 It was the first time I got a glimpse of what using computer science in the way I had imagined could entail.
 There is undeniably a flaw in a hackathon-based approach to development-related work, where sustainability and careful, prolonged thought and attention are paramount.
 But it was a start, and it brought together a lot of people from different backgrounds – students, professional mentors, speakers, professors – who were all interested in this same cause.
 To all of us, that was a really cool place to be, and it definitely gave me the confidence to start more aggressively pursuing my goal.